moiph/ub3r-b0t-docs/articles/commands.md

 ```

 ## birthday
 Sets your birthday for retrieval or notifications.
-Currently based off of UTC (i.e. notifications will fire at midnight UTC of your birthday).
+Notifications will fire at midnight of your birthday, in your timezone if configured (otherwise, UTC).
+See [weather](#weather) for setting location / timezone.

 Aliases: `bday`